Productivity

 gem-planner - Claude MCP Skill

 SEO Guide: Enhance your AI agent with the gem-planner tool.
-This Model Context Protocol (MCP) server allows Claude Desktop and other LLMs to creates dag-based plans with pre-mortem analysis and task decomposition from research findings...
+This Model Context Protocol (MCP) server allows Claude Desktop and other LLMs to dag-based execution plans — task decomposition, wave scheduling, risk analysis....
 Download and configure this skill to unlock new capabilities for your AI workflow.

 Documentation